DevRichan/PF-4-Final-Project-Purwadhika-House-Price-In-Beijing/README.md

 ### Vital Records:
 I have difficulty training the model due to low computer specs, I've tried using Google Colab but the results are the same maybe because I subscribed for free.
 Therefore, the model is not optimal.
-My advice if you want to continue this work use a random forest algorithm and multiply the tuning parameters, or you can try using other algorithms like SVM, KNN etc.
+My advice if you want to continue this work use a random forest algorithm and multiply the tuning parameters, or you can try using other algorithms like SVM, KNN etc. I assume that from the results of my personal analysis, the quality of this data is very influential on the model.
+Therefore, good data is needed in order to produce a good model

 ### Model Training Results :
 This is the result of machine learning training with outliers data, I am not displaying machine learning results whose outliers have been removed because the results are so poor.